jacob-merson/MFSimulator/README.md

 ***********************************************************************************

   TO UNINSTALL:
-    at the command line, type:
+    - at the command line, type:
         pip3 uninstall MFSimulator

-    -or, possibly (depending on python version/path aliases)
+    - or, possibly (depending on python version/path aliases)

         pip uninstall MFSimulator